mhho3082/dotfiles/README.md

   * Various powerful and ergonomic plugins for Neovim
   * Vim-like key remaps for Tmux - see `./tmux/.tmux.conf`
   * Minimalist UI
-* Minimal setup
-  * Set Fish as the default shell
-  * Change the Git user (in `./git/config`) to yourselves
-  * Sync Neovim's plugins
-  * Log in to GitHub CLI

 ## App list